bensonxyang/drumwave-demo/README.md

-This is my drumwave demo to showcase me using JavaScript to validate input and submit it to a backend API.
+This is my drumwave demo to show a simple form validation and submission using JavaScript to validate input and submit it to a backend API.

 For this demo, the API uses an in-memory data store, though a real application would use a proper database instead of a dummy API (server.js).
-The server applies recursive update logic to prefix "new-" only to values that change during a given submission, and tracks metadata such as the number of updates per item and the timestamp of the most recent update.
+The server applies recursive update logic to prefix "new-" only to values that change during a given submission.
+The "new-" is removed if another update doesn't change the string value (i.e.. price changes instead).
+The server.js also tracks metadata such as the number of updates per item and the timestamp of the most recent update as part of the requirements.
 The id field is treated as immutable and is never modified.

 Styling is intentionally minimal.
 In a real-world application, styles would typically be centralized in shared or global stylesheets.